 Spring is the time to open the windows, clean out the closets and clean your home environment.
 Using essential oils in household cleaning is the safest and healthiest way to enhance your health and environment.
-Commercial cleaning products contain ingredients that are toxic and can pose many health hazards.
+Commercial cleaning products contain toxic ingredients and can pose many health hazards.

 Some commercial cleaning products can cause acute or immediate hazards such as skin or respiratory irritation, watery eyes, or chemical burns.
 In contrast, others are associated with chronic or long-term effects such as cancer.
 When consumers buy commercial cleaning products, we expect them to do one thing: clean!
 We use a wide array of scents, soaps, detergents, bleaching agents, softeners, scourers, polishes, and specialized cleaners for bathrooms, glass, drains, and ovens to keep our homes sparkling and sweet-smelling.
 But while the chemicals in cleaners foam, bleach, and disinfect make our dishes, bathtubs, and countertops gleaming and germ-free, many also contribute to indoor air pollution poisonous if ingested.
 They can be harmful if inhaled or touched.

-Other ingredients in cleaners may have low acute toxicity but contribute to long-term health effects, such as cancer or hormone disruption.
-Many commercial all-purpose cleaners contain the sudsing agents' diethanolamine (DEA) and triethanolamine (TEA).
+Other ingredients in cleaners may have low acute toxicity but contribute to long-term health effects like cancer or hormone disruption.
+Many commercial all-purpose cleaners contain the sudsing agents diethanolamine (DEA) and triethanolamine (TEA).
 When these substances come into contact with nitrites, often present as undisclosed preservatives or contaminants, they react to form nitrosamines - carcinogens that readily penetrate the skin.
 1,4-dioxane, another suspected carcinogen, may be present in cleaners made with ethoxylated alcohols.
 Butyl cellosolve (also known as ethylene glycol monobutyl ether), which may be neurotoxic (or cause damage to the brain and nervous system), is also present in some cleaners.

 A few safe, simple ingredients that essential oils can be added to are soap, baking soda, vinegar, lemon juice, and dryer sheets; this can take care of most household cleaning needs.

-Tips for adding essential oils in your spring-cleaning:
+Tips for adding essential oils to your spring cleaning:

 Kitchen Counter Spray 2oz.